reflectors02/Amadeus/README.md

    No need for the user to re-enter the key every session.

-Improvements
+##Improvements

-Updated Flask backend to use new OpenRouter-based response pipeline.
+1. Updated Flask backend to use new OpenRouter-based response pipeline.

-Clean separation between:
+2. Clean separation between:

-English chat output
+   -English chat output

-Japanese TTS output (for GPT-SoVITS)
+   -Japanese TTS output (for GPT-SoVITS)

-Fixed path issues by switching to project-relative paths.
+3. Fixed path issues by switching to project-relative paths.

-Better error handling for memory/key loading.
+4. Better error handling for memory/key loading.

-Backend architecture simplified and made more maintainable.
+5. Backend architecture simplified and made more maintainable.